Jbonez87/dotfiles/README.md

 ## Windows Users

+To run the `windows-setup.bat` file:

+1. Open your `cmd` terminal using `Win + R`
-To run the `windows-setup.bat` file, cd to the directory where you've cloned this repo to and enter the following command: `windows-setup.bat`
+2. cd to the directory where you've cloned this repo and enter the following command: `windows-setup.bat`

 The `windows-setup.bat` script will do the following: